Chorionic Villi Sampling

 An ultrasound exam will be done to see the position of the placenta.
 It will also help guide the doctor during the test.
 Results may take up to 2 weeks.

 For a vaginal procedure, a tube will be passed through the vagina into the cervix.
 The tube will be passed to the placenta where a sample will be removed.

 For procedure through the belly, a needle will be used.
 The needle will be passed through the belly into the uterus and placenta.
 A small sample will be drawn out through the needle.

 Risks of Having CVS

-Most women do not need this test with every pregnancy.
-If you feel you fall into one of the categories listed above, or you have other concerns about prenatal testing, talk to your doctor.
+If you have a higher risk of birth defect, or you have other concerns about prenatal testing, talk to your doctor.

 Please note, not all procedures included in this resource library are available at Henry Ford Allegiance Health or performed by Henry Ford Allegiance Health physicians.